urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * Like in Linux, everything is a file; in Solana, everything is an account.
 Addresses in the network are represented by the public keys from asymmetric cryptography (on an ed25519 curve).

+* SOL is Solana's native token, used to pay transaction fees, pay rent for accounts, and more.
+Each SOL is made from 1 billion Lamports.

 * Everything else is built around these ideas.

 <br>